Knowing your Financial Independence number is one of the first steps on the journey to Financial Independence Retire Early (FIRE).

 You can see we reach our Financial Independence Number of $875,000 in 10 years.
 Based on a 4% safe withdrawal rate, that gives us $35,000/year to cover expenses.

-This breakdown is a huge help when using different early retirement tools.
+This breakdown is a huge help when using different early retirement tools like a Roth Conversion Ladder.

 This example gives you a much more accurate and responsible calculation of Financial Independence.